+We will first look at the basics of the R/JMP/Tableau then start with data visualization.
 A graph is worth a thousand words.
 It's important to use graphs to tell the stories behind the data.
 We'll introduce how to visualize univariate information, relationships (bivariate, mapping and networks) and text.
 We will use dashboards and animation in presentations to make communications dynamic and interactive.
-We will show the comparative advantages of each software, including Tableau, JMP and R.
+We will show the comparative advantages of each software, Tableau, JMP and R, in three lectures.

-Topic 4: Experimental Design and Natural Experiments
+Topic 6: Experimental Design and Natural Experiments